zilishen/documentation/content/nms/security/how-to/set-up-app-protect-instances.md

       # report interval for data plane status - the maximum duration to wait before syncing dataplane information if no updates have being observed
       report_interval: 24h
    events:
-      # report data plane events back to the control plane
+      # report data plane events back to the management plane
       enable: true
    metrics:
    # specify the size of a buffer to build before sending metrics